TheBlackParrot/stream_resource_dump/beat_saber_stuff/vod_mute_system/readme.md

+# No longer maintained
+I've merged this in with my overlay suite, check the main overlays folder in the project root.
+This should still function fine so long as BeatSaberPlus's websocket protocol doesn't change.

 # Beat Saber VOD Audio Mute/Unmute System
 I wanted to give the VOD watchers of my Twitch stream some game audio when I could, so I made a system that would automatically toggle on/off the "VOD Audio Track 2" thing in OBS.